Numbers presented in charts

 The figure below shows the data from 6 January 2021 on.
 The chart shows the percentage of people who tested positive for COVID-19 for each age group, as a proportion of all the confirmed cases reported to the GGD.
 The corresponding percentages are also displayed.

-Children aged 0 to 17 years old comprise 20.7% of the population.
-The chart shows that they represent a lower percentage of the people who tested positive for COVID-19.
+Children aged 0 to 17 years old comprise 19.2% of the population.
+The chart shows that they represent a higher percentage of the people who tested positive for COVID-19.
+This percentage increased in recent weeks due to an increase in the number of infections among children (<18).

 The figures below show the number of COVID-19 tests taken and the percentage of positive test results per age category.
 The total number of tests performed in the GGD test lanes per 100,000 inhabitants is divided into the number of negative tests (red column) and the number of positive tests (blue column).
 The green line shows the percentage of positive tests.